What's the best cookware for induction cooktops?

 The stainless line has a 1.7mm layer of aluminum sandwiched between a magnetic stainless exterior and a polished stainless interior, with a total overall thickness of 2.6mm.
 This is enough to provide excellent evenness of heating.

 As mentioned above, All-Clad D3 has the even heating that all other clad cookware is competing against.
-This doesn't mean it's the very best, but the performance is very, very good for how light and durable the cookware is.
-For overall even heating, All-Clad is one of the very best available.
+This doesn't mean it's the very best, but the performance is excellent for how light the cookware is.
+For overall even heating, All-Clad D3 is one of the best options on the market.

 Design (Lids, Handles, Rims)